Luke Elliott Sommer: The heist and subsequent criminal charges

-Background information
+Background

 Luke Elliott Sommer was born on June 26, 1986, in Peachland, British Columbia, Canada.
 He is the son of Luke and Christel Sommer (who have since divorced).
 He is the oldest of six children and has one son.
-Sommer was raised as a Christian and was home schooled for a majority of his life.
+Sommer was raised as a Christian and was home-schooled for a majority of his life.
 He travelled extensively with his grandmother, Denise Fichtner, who died on August 8, one day after the robbery in Tacoma.

 Sommer joined the Army on June 26, 2003, and was assigned to a basic training class at Sand Hill, Fort Benning Georgia on November 4, 2003, graduating on January 27, 2004.
-After completing OSUT (One Station Unit Training) attended and completed Airborne School on Fort Benning prior to attending the Ranger Indoctrination Program (RIP) in the green fence at Ranger Training Detachment.
+After completing OSUT (One Station Unit Training) he attended and completed Airborne School at Fort Benning prior to attending the Ranger Indoctrination Program (RIP) in the green fence at Ranger Training Detachment.
 After completing RIP Sommer was sent to Fort Lewis Washington to the 1st Platoon (Madslashers), Charlie Company, 2nd battalion of the 75th Ranger Regiment.
 Sommer was at the unit for less than three weeks before he left his girlfriend and newborn son and was shipped to Baghdad, Iraq, where he remained until September 2004.